danimaniarqsoft/blog/content/english/blog/latex/add-timestamp.md

 ---
+title: "How to add timestamp in each page"
+meta_title: "meta title"
+description: "this is meta description"
 date: 2025-02-19T21:21:54-08:00
+image: "/images/image-placeholder.png"
+categories: ["Latex"]
+author: "Daniel Pichardo"
+tags: ["timestamp"]
 draft: false
-title: "How to add timestamp in each page"
-author: Daniel Pichardo
 ---

-# 📅 How to Add a Date Stamp at the Bottom of Each Page in LaTeX

 You can add a **date stamp** at the bottom of each page using the `fancyhdr` package.
 Here's how: